TestCentricity/tc_mobile_react_native_demo/README.md

    To execute the regression test suite on an Android phone, execute the following command in the Terminal:

         bundle exec cucumber -p regress_android

+   If you are running locally hosted mobile tests using version 1.x of Appium server, you must include `-p appium_1x` in your command line:

+        bundle exec cucumber -p regress_ios -p appium_1x

    ℹ️ **NOTE:**
     * Appium will automatically be started prior to tests being run on locally hosted simulators.